zkSNARK/reddit-auto-reply/README.md

 reply bot, that person finally realized that they would never have the last word.
 They moved on and dug a little deeper into their troll hole.
 Good riddance.

+## usage
+First install the packages using pip or whatever.
+You can use a virtualenv if you want of course.

+Run the program with the following command python3 reddit_auto_reply.py

+Currently you have to edit the script manually, filling in the necessary details by editing certain variables manually.
+You should be able to tell which variables need to be edited by going into the program and reading the code.
+If you want to know more about what variables you need to edit or how to do so, create an issue and let me know.
+I'm willing to put a small amount of work into this to make it better and more usable.